 What is Tobacco-Related Health Fraud?

-False or misleading claims in the promotion, advertising, distribution or sale of tobacco products, including suggestions that a tobacco product is safer, less harmful, contains a reduced level or is free of a harmful substance, or presents a lower risk of tobacco-related disease compared to other tobacco products.
+False or misleading claims in the promotion, labeling, advertising, distribution or sale of tobacco products, including suggestions that a tobacco product is safer, less harmful, contains a reduced level or is free of a harmful substance, or presents a lower risk of tobacco-related disease compared to other tobacco products.

 Examples of Tobacco-Related Health Fraud

 FDA has issued a number of warning letters for illegally marketing tobacco products and using claims or descriptions that may mislead consumers by suggesting reduced harm or risk in using a tobacco product.
 The letters cited several, specific examples of tobacco-related health fraud including:

 - Marketing, advertising or promotional claims that suggest the product is safer, healthier or less risky to use, like: